Previous sexual assault convict whose killing of a nurse led to safety changes sentenced to 50 years

 In May of last year, the Occupational Safety and Health Administration issued a proposed $161,000 fine against Elara Caring, saying the company “exposed home healthcare employees to workplace violence from patients who exhibited aggressive behavior and were known to pose a risk to others."

-Dallas, Texas-based Elara Caring, which provides home care for more than 60,000 patients in 18 states, said it disputed OSHA’s findings and planned to contest them.
-What happened with the fine was not immediately clear Friday.
-Spokespeople for OSHA and Elara Caring said they were looking into it on Friday.
+Dallas-based Elara Caring, which provides home care for more than 60,000 patients in 18 states, said it disputed OSHA’s findings.
+An Elara spokesperson said the company entered remediation with OSHA and reached a resolution but did not provide details.

+An OSHA spokesperson said details of what happened with the fine were not available.
+Online records indicated that the case is still open.

+Elara issued a statement about Reese's sentencing, saying, “We continue to grieve Joyce’s loss and are grateful the justice system has delivered accountability through this conviction and sentencing.”

 Grayson’s family is also seeking permission to sue the state Judicial Branch, which oversees probation, and the Department of Correction for $25 million in connection with their oversight of Reese.
 State officials have declined to comment.